Chakri15099/Encryption1/README.md

 ## ABSTRACT
 Message Encryption is an Android  mobile application where a text  can be encrypted using different algorithms and can be sent over to another app user, where they can decrypt it with a shared key.<br>

+## INTRODUCTION TO THE PROBLEM

+Users communicate over social media, but messages are not secured when it passes through network.
+Intruder can access messages easily.
+We want to secure communication while transmitting the data.

 ## Steps to use the app
 1.Login with the given Test credentials<br>